JuliaData/JuliaDB.jl/docs/src/tutorial.md

 ## Introduction

-This is a port of a well known [tutorial](https://rpubs.com/justmarkham/dplyr-tutorial) for the [JuliaDB](http://juliadb.org/latest/) package.
-This tutorial is available as a Jupyter notebook [here](https://github.com/piever/JuliaDBTutorial/blob/master/hflights.ipynb).
+This is a port of a well known [`dplyr` tutorial](https://rpubs.com/justmarkham/dplyr-tutorial) for the [JuliaDB](http://juliadb.org/latest/) package.
+This tutorial is also available as a Jupyter notebook [here](https://github.com/piever/JuliaDBTutorial/blob/master/hflights.ipynb).

 ## Getting the data